whitschroder/remote-sensing/_sources/topo.md

 Another approach to classifying landforms relies on the Geomorphons method.
 This tool has additional categories beyond a simple topographic position index.
 Geomorphons traditionally consist of 10 classes: 1) Flat, 2) Summit, 3) Ridge, 4) Shoulder, 5) Spur, 6) Slope, 7) Hollow, 8) Footslope, 9) Valley, and 10) Depression.
 The SAGA Geomorphons tool in QGIS classifies a DEM into these categories, based on parameters that like the Topographic Position Index are used to define the neighborhood or radius.
 Other Geomorphons tools are available in QGIS and ArcGIS Pro.

 If the SAGA tools are not available and visible in the QGIS Processing Toolbox, under Plugins -> Manage and Install Plugins... install Processing Saga NextGen Provider.
 Then click on the main menu Settings -> Options -> Processing -> Providers.
 Under SAGAANG copy and paste the path to the SAGA folder.
 The SAGA folder should have been downloaded with the original QGIS installation.
-The path should be in your installed QGIS folder, for example in Windows, C:\Program Files\QGIS 3.34.14\apps\saga.
+The path should be in your installed QGIS folder, for example in Windows, C:\Program Files\QGIS 3.40.14\apps\saga.
+Check the box that says Enable SAGA Import/Export optimizations.

+On a Mac, install the same Processing Saga NextGen Provider plugin.
+Take note under the plugin details what version of SAGA is supported.
+Download the appropriate version of SAGA for Mac from the [SAGA download page](https://sourceforge.net/projects/saga-gis/files).
+Once installed move the app to the Applications folder.
+You might need to adjust your privacy settings to allow SAGA.
+Find the folder where saga_cmd is installed.
+It should be something like /Applications/SAGA.app/Contents/MacOS.

+In QGIS, navigate to Settings -> Options -> Processing -> Providers and paste the correct folder path under SAGAANG.
+Check the box that says Enable SAGA Import/Export optimizations.

 To visualize a classified or discrete Geomorphons raster in QGIS, upload the following Geomorphons text file to the layer properties symbology: {Download}`Geomorphons.txt<./Geomorphons.txt>`.